Is there a chance that vacation rental accommodations will have to start paying taxes soon?

 It’s important to know if the home is registered in your personal name or in the name of a corporation.

 When you have an inactive corporation, you are not supposed to use it for business.
 Creating an income with an inactive corporation will make it active.
-So if you used it for vacation rental accommodations with income, you need to present the income tax form D-101 Declaración Jurada del Impuesto sobre la Renta.
+So if you used it for vacation rental accommodations with income, you must present the income tax form D-101 Declaración Jurada del Impuesto sobre la Renta.
 For details in Spanish, click here or contact an accountant.

 If you have vacation rental accommodations, how do you manage the deposits made by your tenants and guests?

-If you receive this kind of income, and you’re a US citizen, read Randy’s article about FBAR.
+If you receive this kind of income and you’re a US citizen, read Randy’s article about FBAR.

 Food for thought?